dazuma/toys/toys/docs/guide.md

 ### Tool descriptions

-Each tool may have a **short description** and/or a **long description**.
+Each tool can have a **short description** and/or a **long description**.
 The short description is a generally a single string that is displayed with the tool name, at the top of its help page or in a subtool list.
 The long description generally includes multiple strings, which are displayed in multiple lines in the "description" section of the tool's help page.
-Long descriptions may include blank lines to separate paragraphs visually.
+Long descriptions can include blank lines to separate paragraphs visually.

 By default, each description string/line is word-wrapped when displayed.
 In the long description example above, the first line is a bit longer than 80